ssbc/ssb-db/README.md

 Retrieve the public key for `id`, if it is in the database.
-If you have replicated id's data then you will have the public key, as public keys are contained in the first message.
+If you have replicated id's data then you will have the public key, as public keys are contained in the first message. `id` is the hash of a public key.

 ### SecureScuttlebutt#needsRebuild(cb)